 I started small by offering WordPress theme customisations at a low price, a tactic to attract buyers and build feedback faster.
 My plan worked, and within months my Hourlies were selling like hotcakes.

-To date, I have over £27,000 after fees, completed 445 projects, and received 434 5-star reviews.
+To date, I have earned over £30,000 after fees, completed 445 projects, and received 434 5-star reviews.
 My Hourlie prices ranged from £35 to £60, and on average, I was able to complete small tasks within 1/2 hours max.

 As my own business became busier and more demanding, I became less active on PPH, and I could no longer offer these services.
 I rarely take on any extra work these days, but my profile remains active, and I am still a CERT5 user.